weblab-class/constellation/README.md

 ## about

-Constellation is an interactive course explorer, allowing users to visualize the wealth of classes at MIT, and their interdependencies, in a visually-appealing and intuitive manner.
+Constellation is an interactive course explorer, allowing users to visualize the wealth of classes at MIT, and their interdependencies, in a visually appealing and intuitive manner.

 ## acknowledgments